Aiming for Moral Mediocrity

 To this objection, I offer two replies.

 First, sometimes we should apply absolute standards.
 Some actions are morally bad even if the majority of your peers are doing them.
 As an extreme example, consider a Nazi death camp doctor in 1941, who is somewhat kinder to the inmates and less enthusiastic about killing than the average death camp doctor, but who still participates in and benefits from the system.
 (A fascinating real-life case is Ernst B. in Lifton’s The Nazi Doctors.)
 In such cases, “Hey, at least I’m better than average!” is a poor excuse.
-More moderately, most people, as I’ve suggested, exhibit substantial bigotry and bias, and are criticizable for doing so.
+More moderately, most people, as I’ve said, exhibit substantial bigotry and bias, and are criticizable for doing so.
 That you’re typical or average in your degree of prejudice is at best a mitigator of blame, not an excuser.
 Or suppose that you work as a claims adjuster for an insurance company.
 If you decide on your company’s behalf to deny or slow-walk someone’s health coverage on flimsy grounds, betting that they won’t sue, you’ve acted wrongly even if most of your peers would have done the same.
 Although some putative norms become morally optional if most of your peers fail to comply, other norms don’t share that structure.
 For that subset of norms, aiming for mediocrity is not perfectly fine.
 It might be unfair to blame you more than your peers, but if you violate absolute moral standards you still deserve some blame, regardless of what your peers are doing.

 Second, trading off norm violations is often inexcusable.
 Maybe you’re a warm-hearted fellow, but flakier than average in keeping up with deadlines and responsibilities.
 Maybe you know you tend to be rude and grumpy, but you’re an unusually active volunteer for good causes in your community.
 If the moral licensing literature is correct, then most of us, in guiding our behavior, implicitly treat these tradeoffs as exculpatory.
 You forgive yourself for one in light of the other.
 You let your excellence on one area justify lowering your aims in another, so that in averaging the two you come out somewhere near the middle.
 Such tradeoffs, however, sound strange if made explicit: “It’s fine that I insulted the cashier, because this afternoon I’m volunteering for river clean-up.”
 “I’m not criticizable for neglecting Cameron’s urgent email because this morning I greeted Monica and Britney kindly, filling the office with good vibes.”
 Moral self-licensing blushes under scrutiny.